tompro/RedisTools/README.md

 ## String

 ##### Description
-The String Type of RedisTools is the most simples type of all.
+The String Type of RedisTools is the most simplest type of all.
 It is essentially a key - value pair with some additional functionality that comes with Redis.

 ##### Examples
 <pre>